mettre tag

 Renovating a house is an opportunity to:

-• Transforming an office into a child's bedroom in order to welcome a new member into the family.
+• Turn a study into a child's bedroom to welcome a new family member.

-• Open a kitchen to the living room in order to create a larger and more convivial living space.
+• Open the kitchen onto the living room to create a larger, more convivial living area.

-• Arrange the attic in order to offer a teenager a more independent space or to create an isolated parental suite.
+• Convert the attic to give a teenager a more independent space, or to create a secluded primary suite.

-• Create custom storage in order to optimize every corner and declutter living rooms.
+• Add bespoke storage to optimize every corner and declutter living areas.

 Chambre rénovée par Maison Kyka

 At Maison Kyka, we offer a turnkey renovation of your house.
-Our interior design studio, our project managers and our companions are at your disposal to help you make your home a place to live adapted to your daily life.
+Our interior design studio, our project managers and our craftsmen work closely with you to shape a home that fits your daily life.

 To save energy